Look inside:

 ISBN-13: 9781382053655

-About Oxford Revise: AQA GCSE History: America, 1920-1973: Opportunity and inequality revision guide
+AQA GCSE History: America, 1920-1973: Opportunity and inequality revision guide – About Oxford Revise

 Oxford Revise takes you through what to revise and how to do it.
-Revise your understanding of the knowledge and key concepts you need for your History exam.
+With our approach you’ll expand your understanding and learn the key concepts for your History exam.
+Also, our retrieval questions help you check your learning.
+As well as this, the exam practice questions and model answers give you plenty of exam practice.

 Contents list